OML-NPA/EasyML.jl/README.md

 #### Model creation
 A struct named `model_data` is exported.

-- `input_size::Tuple{Int64,Int64,Int64}`: input size during training (do not change manually).
+- `input_size::Tuple{Int64,Int64,Int64}`: input size during training.

-- `model::Chain`: Flux.jl model (do not change manually).
+- `model::Chain`: Flux.jl model.

-- `layers::Dict`: contains layers and their information for visualisation (do not change manually).
+- `layers::Dict`: contains layers and their information for visualisation.

 - `classes::Vector{AbstractClass}`: hold information about classes that a neural network outputs and what should be done with them.

 - `loss::Function`: holds loss that is used during training.

+The fields can be modified using a GUI.

-It is suggested to use `modify_classes()` to modify classes.
+`modify_classes()` allows to modify classes.

-However, it can also be done manually.

-Create a new class using `Segmentation_class()`.

-Classes can be of different types depending on a type of a problem.

-`Classification_class` contains

-- `name::String`: name of a class.

-- `Output::Classification_output_options`: holds settings for output of application of a model to new data.

-`Segmentation_class` contains

-- `name::String`: name of a class.

-- `color::Vector{Float64}`: RGB color of a class, which should correspond to its color on your images.
-Use 0-255 range.

-- `border::Bool`: allows to train a neural network to recognize borders and better separate objects during post-processing.

-- `border_thickness::Int64`: border thickness in pixels.

-- `min_area::Int64`: minimum area of an object.

-- `parents::Vector{String}`: up to two parents can be specified by their name.
-Objects from a child are added to its parent.

-- `Output::Segmentation_output_options`: holds settings for output of application of a model to new data.

-Put your classes into a vector and write `model_data.classes = your_classes`.

-Run `design_network()` to open a GUI for neural network creation.
-Click a save icon to save your network to the workspace.
+`design_network()` opens a GUI for neural network creation.
+Click a save icon to save your network.

 <img  src="docs/screenshots/design.png" height = 340em>